casasglobal-org/psymple/docs/components/composite_ported_objects.md

 When `psymple` builds the `model` composite ported object, it:

 1. Creates the input ports and variable ports specified.
-2. Builds a [`DirectedWire`][psymple.build.wires.DirectedWire] instance for each itme in the argument list `directed_wires`.
+2. Builds a [`DirectedWire`][psymple.build.wires.DirectedWire] instance for each item in the argument list `directed_wires`.
 In doing so, it checks that all the ports exist and are of the correct type (source ports must be input ports of `model`, or output ports/variable ports of its children, and destination ports must be input ports of children, or output ports of `model`).
 3. Builds a [`VariableAggregationWiring`][psymple.build.wires.VariableAggregationWiring] instance for each item in the argument list `variable_wires`.
 In doing so, it checks all the ports exist and are variable ports.

 ## Next steps